syncfusion-content/javascript-docs/js/TreeGrid/Responsive.md

 ---
 # Responsive

 The TreeGrid control has support for responsive behavior based on client browser's width and height.
-To enable responsive support in TreeGrid, `isResponsive` property should be true.
+To enable responsive support in TreeGrid, `isResponsive` property must be enabled.

 Please find the example describes the above behavior.